 All visitors aged 12 and above will be provided with a Rapid Antigen Test (RAT) upon entry and must show evidence of negative result for a visit to proceed.

 All visitors must provide proof of valid vaccination preferably printed, including for any children attending, and to arrive early to take a RAT process (minimum 15 minutes) and visit registration.

 Proof of vaccination includes:

-- COVID-19 digital vaccination certificate on the Express Plus Medicare app, mySA GOV app or Medicare online account linked to myGov app/website, preferably printed
+- COVID-19 digital vaccination certificate on the Express Plus Medicare app or Medicare online account linked to myGov app/website, preferably printed

 - Immunisation history statement on the Individual Healthcare Identifier service via myGov app, preferably printed.

-Find out how to get proof of vaccination on the Services Australia website and how to add your COVID-19 digital certificate to mySA GOV app.
+Find out how to get proof of vaccination on the Services Australia website.

-If you are experiencing fever, cough, sore throat or shortness of breath, please do not attend a correctional facility.
+If you are experiencing any flu-like symptoms including fever, cough, sore throat or shortness of breath or generally unwell, please do not attend a correctional facility.

 Domestic visits are an important tool to prisoners in maintaining ties and relationship with their loved ones.